 A Brilliant But Stingy Businesswoman

 Hetty Green steadily increased her fortune over the years by speculating on the dollar and investing in mortgages, real estate, and railroads.
 Green was also left money by several of her family members, increasing her already-sizable wealth.

 By 1905, a Seattle Republican article listed her as one of the world’s “richest two dozen” people among names like Andrew Carnegie and J.P.
 Morgan, estimating her net worth at considerably lower that of John D. Rockefeller, but considerably higher than that of King Edward VII of Britain.
 Out of all the millionaires and royals listed in the article she was, it seems, the lone female.

-Like many extraordinarily wealthy people, Hetty Green attracted a good deal of media attention that was perhaps exacerbated by the misogyny of the time.
+Like many extraordinarily wealthy people, Hetty Green attracted a good deal of media attention that was perhaps exacerbated by misogyny.

 Newspapers dubbed her the “Witch of Wall Street” after she donned mourning clothes in light of her estranged husband’s death in 1902 and “thereafter she was never seen on the street except with a heavy swathing of black veil,” according to Boyden Sparkes and Samuel Taylor Moore’s The Witch of Wall Street, Hetty Green.

-The nickname may have also had to do with her Quaker upbringing, which demanded she dress simply, and her reputation for being stingy with her money.
+The nickname may have also had to do with her Quaker upbringing, which demanded she dress simply, along with her reputation for being stingy with her money.

 Other sensational stories about the black-clad millionaire include that she was so miserly that she did not use hot water, lived in humble lodgings in New Jersey, only changed her undergarments after they had fallen apart, and ate only oatmeal that she warmed up on her office radiator (perhaps a dig at her Quaker upbringing).